EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

   <img src="doc/object_detection_directory.jpg">
 </p>

 This repository contains the images, annotation data, .csv files, and TFRecords needed to train a "Pinochle Deck" playing card detector.
 You can use these images and data to practice making your own Pinochle Card Detector.
-It also contains Python scripts that are used to generate the training data, as well as test to test out the object detection classifier on images, videos, or a webcam feed.
+It also contains Python scripts that are used to generate the training data.
+It has scripts to test out the object detection classifier on images, videos, or a webcam feed.
 You can ignore the \doc folder and its files; they are just there to hold the images used for this readme.

 If you want to practice training your own "Pinochle Deck" card detector, you can leave all the files as they are.
 You can follow along with this tutorial to see how each of the files were generated, and then run the training.
 You will still need to generate the TFRecord files (train.record and test.record) as described in Step 4.